Skip to Content

 Alabama was no stranger to the Gold Rush.
 Significant amounts were mined from Alabama, making this state one of the major gold producers from the Mississippi River’s east.

-Gold panning in Alabama is not illegal; however, you may need a permit depending on the district.
+Gold panning in Alabama is not illegal; however, you may need a permit, depending on the district.

 Many former gold mines are now open to the public, and the nearby creeks contain placer gold.
-One thing to consider, though, many of these creeks pass by private properties, so asking for permission is a must.
+One thing to consider, though, is that many of these creeks pass by private properties, so asking for permission is a must.

 Of course, you can always visit the Alabama Gold Camp, where you can pan, sluice, or try to detect metals for a decent fee.
 Remember not to be deceived by the fool’s gold, pyrite that can be found in Clay County.